-"Prominent discrete tone": means sound, having a one-third octave band sound pressure level thatwhich, when measured in a one-third octave band at a the preferred frequency frequencies, exceeds, by any of the following values, the arithmetic average of the sound pressure levels of the two both adjacent one-third octave bands on either side of such one third octave band by:
+"Prominent discrete tone": a sound, having a with 1/3one third octave band sound pressure level thatwhich, when measured in a one-third octave band at athe preferred frequency-frequencies, exceeds, by any of the following values, the arithmetic average of the sound pressure levels of the two both adjacent 1/3one-third octave bands on either side of such one third octave band by:

-A value of 5 dB or more for a such one-third octave band with a center frequency from 500 Hertz to 10,000 Hertz, inclusive.
-Provided: such, but only if that onethird octave band sound pressure level also exceeds the sound pressure level of each adjacent one-third octave band, or;
+A value of 5 dB or more for a such 1/3one-third octave band with a center frequency from 500 Hertz to 10,000 Hertz, inclusive.
+Provided: such, but only if that 1/3one-third octave band sound pressure level also exceeds the sound pressure level of each adjacent 1/3one-third band, or;

-A value of 8 dB or more for a such one-third octave band with a center frequency from 160 Hertz to 400 Hertz, inclusive.
-Provided: such, but only if that one-third octave band sound pressure level also exceeds the sound pressure level of each adjacent one-third octave band; or;
+A value of 8 dB or more for a such 1/3 one-third band with a center frequency from 160 Hertz to 400 Hertz, inclusive.
+Provided: such, but only if that 1/3 one-third octave band sound pressure level also exceeds the sound pressure level of each adjacent 1/3 one-third band; or;

-A value of 15 dB or more for a such one-third octave band with a center frequency from 25 Hertz to 125 Hertz, inclusive.
-Provided: such, but only if that one-third octave band sound pressure level also exceeds the sound pressure level of each adjacent one-third octave band.
+A value of 15 dB or more for a such 1/3one-third octave band with a center frequency from 25 Hertz to 125 Hertz, inclusive.
+Provided: such, but only if that 1/3one-third octave band sound pressure level also exceeds the sound pressure level of each adjacent 1/3one-third octave band.